caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 	- `round_robin` iterates each upstream in turn

+	- `weighted_round_robin <weights...>` iterates each upstream in turn, respecting the weights provided.
+The amount of weight arguments should match the amount of upstreams configured.
+Weights should be non-zero positive integers.
+For example with two upstreams and weights `5 1`, the first upstream would be selected 5 times in a row before the second upstream is selected once, then the cycle repeats.

 	- `least_conn` choose upstream with fewest number of current requests; if more than one host has the least number of requests, then one of those hosts is chosen at random

 	- `ip_hash` maps the remote IP (the immediate peer) to a sticky upstream